ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 The second reason why procedural macros increase compile time is that they make it easy for you to generate a lot of code without realizing it.
 While the macro saves you from having to actually type the generated code, it does not save the compiler from having to parse, compile, and optimize it.
 As you use more procedural macros, that generated boilerplate adds up, and it can bloat your compile times.

 That said, the actual execution time of procedural macros is rarely a factor in overall compile time.
 While the compiler has to wait for the procedural macro to do its thing before it can continue, in practice, most procedural macros don’t do any heavy computation.
-That said, if your procedural macro is particularly involved, you may end up with your compiles spend- ing a significant chunk of execution time on your procedural macro code, which is worth keeping an eye out for!
+That said, if your procedural macro is particularly involved, you may end up with your compiles spending a significant chunk of execution time on your procedural macro code, which is worth keeping an eye out for!

 **So You Think You Want a Macro**